siddharthpathak/Discord-Bot-PokemonGO/README.md

 #### To-Do

-1. Make the bot understand user rraid eports better, so users can report the raids in a more natural way.
+1. Make the bot understand user raid eports better, so users can report the raids in a more natural way.

 2. Add Pokemon Counter command.

 3. Add raid RSVP command.

-4. Make bot send out new message at start of new day for signifying start of new day.
+4. Make bot send out new message at start of new day for signifying reports of new tasks for the day.